Covid in Brazil

 Since Brazil is a federal republic, the states and cities hold a certain degree of autonomy to create and enforce their own policies.
 And this is exactly what’s been happening with the spread of Covid in Brazil.
 States and cities decide independently on the use of masks, public transport, and social life in general.
 This means, rules may change from city to city, and state to state.
 So you’d better do your research if you want to travel around here!

 And, yes, you can travel!
-Brazil is still accepting foreigners as long as they present a negative PCR Covid test (in English, Spanish or Portuguese) done in their country within 72 hours before departure.
-As of now, there’s no need to quarantine once you get here.
-And even with some Covid restrictions in place, immigration offices and the Polícia Federal are still open and granting student visas in Brazil.
+Brazil is still accepting international travelers as long as they have been vaccinated in their countries and can prove it or present a negative PCR Covid test (in English, Spanish or Portuguese) done in their country within 72 hours before landing.
+You can enjoy Brazil as you wish because there’s no need to quarantine in an hotel or a house once you get here, and even with some Covid restrictions in place, immigration offices and the Polícia Federal are still open and granting student visas in Brazil.

 Covid in Rio de Janeiro

-Alright, so each city has different restrictions and rules.
-Then what’s the deal with Covid in Rio de Janeiro?
+Alright, so each city has different restrictions, rules and methods to prevent the spread of the virus.
+So what are the restrictions for Covid in Rio de Janeiro?
 And how dangerous is it?
 Well, there is good news and bad news.
 The bad news is that Rio is a densely populated city, and the second largest city in Brazil.
 That’s scary.
 But, the good news is that at the same time, Rio is the perfect city to be outdoors.

 Beaches, parks, nature reserves, trekking and hiking – these are all part of Rio’s outdoorsy culture.
 And being outdoors puts you at less risk of contamination.
 Not to mention that since Rio is a coastal city, the weather doesn’t vary much and it tends to be warm all day long and all year round.
 That makes you less susceptible to getting sick.